 Beef Lo Mein

-The best beef for lo mein is either flank steak, skirt steak, ribeye, or top sirloin.
+The best beef for lo mein is flank steak, skirt steak, ribeye, or top sirloin.
 Slice against the grain and cook on high heat for just 30 seconds on each side.

 Shrimp Lo Mein